kytos/legacy/README.rst

 Configuring
 ***********

-After *Kyco-core-napps* installation, this package copy all core napps to ``/var/lib/kytos/napps/kytos/`` where, by default, all networks applications are loaded when *Kyco* is started.
+After *kytos-napps* installation, this package copy all core napps to ``/var/lib/kytos/napps/kytos/`` where, by default, all networks applications are loaded when *Kytos Controller* is started.

 Please configure your controller to point to the root of this folder (``/var/lib/kytos/napps/`` in order to load theses napps.

 You can also feel free to move this folder to another place into your system, but please remember to change this on your controller config file.
-For more information please visit the section "Configuration" on the `Kyco's Administrator Guide <http://docs.kytos.io/kyco/administrator/#configuration>`__.
+For more information please visit the section "Configuration" on the `Kytos's Administrator Guide <http://docs.kytos.io/kyco/administrator/#configuration>`__.

 Authors